The Bankrate promise

 “Some regional MLS databases have a ‘public-facing side’ so consumers can access the same listings, shadowing the agent’s side,” says Severance.
 “The only difference is that the agent side has a little more information about showings, property access, how to submit offers, agency and commission cooperation and the ability to run a market analysis.”

 In addition, many brokers provide their clients access to view listings.
 Again, though, members of the public will not have access to all of the same data that agents and brokers do.
+Real estate websites like Zillow aggregate listings from MLSs, but there’s no guarantee their info will be complete or fully up-to-date.

 The MLS allows agents and brokers within a particular market to share information about real estate listings.
 It’s useful for home sellers in that it helps expose their properties to a far larger audience.
 And it’s also very useful for buyers, making it far more convenient to find all of the properties for sale in a geographic region when working with an agent or broker.